How to Keep Cool While Camping: 21 Valuable Tips for Camping in Hot Weather

 • screen porches or large vestibules for additional shade

 We love Coleman’s line of Dark Room tents because they are specifically made to keep heat out, giving you a tent that stays cool on the hottest days.
-We also like the Klondike Tent from Wenzel because the large screen porch attached to the tent provides additional space to escape the sun.
+We also like the because the large screen porch attached to the tent provides additional space to escape the sun.
 The well-ventilated Eureka!
 Copper Canyon LX is also one of the best tents for hot weather, chosen for the excellent airflow to keep you cool camping.

 Wenzel Klondike 16' x 11' 8 Person 3 Season Large Outdoor Camping Tent with 60 Square Foot Screen Room, Mesh Windows, and Carry Bag, Green